 On September 20, 2011, the 27,777,778 Consideration Shares were subject to the terms of the QT Escrow Agreement.

 On September 22, 2011, 10% of the QT Escrowed Securities were released.
-An additional 15% of the QT Escrowed Securities will be released every six months thereafter until all of the QT Escrowed Securities have been released.
-If the Company graduates from Tier 2 to Tier 1 of the Exchange, the QT Escrowed Securities will be subject to a release schedule that provides that 25% of the QT Escrowed Securities would have been released on September 22, 2011 and an additional 25% released every six months thereafter, until all of the QT Escrowed Securities have been released, applied retroactively.
+An additional 15% of the QT Escrowed Securities were released every six months thereafter until all of the QT Escrowed Securities were released in September 2014.